bdastur/notes/aws/readme.md

 * VPC CIDR block may be as large as /16 (65536 ip addresses) or as small as /28 (16 ip addresses)
-* Maximum addressable size of a network is /16.
 * Default limit for Amazon VPCs in a region is 5.
 * Each subnet is mapped to a specific availability zone.
 * Security groups and Network ACLs can span multiple availability zones.